ChrisJon02/picstudio/README.md

 This project is deployed using Jenkins, SonarQube and Docker.
+And Github Webhook